maxchampoux/Sepa-Direct-Debits/services/apiServicesIssuing.md

 |-------|------|-------------|
 | mandate | Object([Mandate Object](../objects/objects.md#mandate_object)) | Details of a mandate. |

-## <a id="deleteMandates_details"></a> Delete a Mandate. ##
+## <a id="putRevokeMandates_details"></a> Revoke a Mandate. ##

 ```
-Method: POST
+Method: PUT
-URL: /mandates/-{id}/
+URL: /mandates/-{id}/revoke/
 ```

 **Description:**

-You can use this API service to delete a mandate.
+You can use this API service to revoke a mandate.
 All payments scheduled and related to this mandate will be automatically deleted.
 You will be notified by webhook on all payments deleted.

 **Parameters:**